leafiny/module-ssg/README.md

 Copy `Leafiny_Ssg` into your Leafiny `modules` directory.

-# Example

-Go to the [Demo Leafiny Static Website](https://demo.en.static.leafiny.com/).
-This is a static website built from the official Leafiny demo website.

 # Configuration

 In the global config file (ex: `etc/config.dev.php`), enable SSG and add the static site host for all languages: